 Do you want to raise your own pork?
 The idea of knowing what went into the animal sounds enticing, doesn’t it?

 If it sounds wonderful to you because you also reconsider everything you put in your body, then consider raising a feeder pig.
-A feeder pig is a young pig (only around 8 weeks old) which you purchase and raise for four to six months until it reaches a good size to slaughter.
+A feeder pig is a young pig (only around 8 weeks old) which you purchase and raise for 4-6 months until it reaches a good size to slaughter.

 With this meat, you could fill your freezer and have enough pork to hold you and your family over until the next year to raise another one.

 However, there are some necessities to raise this pig, some expenses, and skills and ideas which can save some money in this process too.

 Here is how we’re raising our feeder pigs on a budget this year:

 Many people assume if you want to raise pork, you must have a breeding pair of pigs to start with.
 You could do this.
 However, if you don’t want the hassle of raising pigs year-round, you could skip the overwintering process and purchase a feeder pig (or how many pigs you need) and raise the pork for around4-6 months and call it done.

 I had a breeding pair of pigs a few years ago and raised quite a few pigs.
 Truthfully, I didn’t enjoy them very much.
 I’ve learned many tricks to the trade since then, but I’m better with the idea of only having pigs on my property for half a year or less instead of the whole year.